Why I don’t use Docker much anymore

 Most of the problems with Docker in development are really my own fault, trying to contort Docker into this use case.
 As I detailed in my first post on Docker for development, I use Linux as my host OS and used Vagrant for container orchestration (nowadays docker-compose - formerly fig - would be preferable, but at the time Vagrant was better as it would autoload a boot2docker VM when necessary).
 These were some of the things I bumped into which made me abandon ship:

-• Difficult to do terminal multiplexing (have multiple terminals open) in a single container, e.g. a Rails console and a Rails server.
+- Difficult to do terminal multiplexing (have multiple terminals open) in a single container, e.g. a Rails console and a Rails server.
 Could possibly run tmux or screen or use nsenter but I gave up before trying anything like that.

-• Having to run bundle install every time I spin up a new container to install development/test gems.
-This is because my images are always built for production use by default, so development/test group gems have to be installed when a new container is brought up.
+every time I spin up a new container to install development/test gems.
+This is because my images are always built for production use by default, sodevelopment

-• File ownership issues when using bind mounts.
+group gems have to be installed when a new container is brought up. - File ownership issues when using bind mounts.
 If the UID on your host system doesn’t match the UID of the user inside your Docker container, you will have file ownership issues.
 I think most people don’t encounter this because they are probably the only user on their development machine, and most people only add a single user in their Dockerfile to run their app.
 I’m not sure about other Linuxes, but Ubuntu will assign the first user a UID of 1000 so if you’re the first user on an Ubuntu host and you have an Ubuntu-based Docker image, you won’t even notice.
 This was really confusing for me back in the day; advice I was given is to avoid host volumes (which is good advice where possible):

-• Difficulty interfacing with the host machine’s notification message bus (e.g. libnotify) for showing test suite failures (e.g. from guard).
+- Difficulty interfacing with the host machine’s notification message bus (e.g. libnotify) for showing test suite failures (e.g. from guard).
 Could maybe be done by setting up complicated proxies, but I didn’t find it worth the effort.

-• Issues with development server IP not matching host IP.
-For example, the new web-console in Rails 4.2 (or better_errors in older Rails versions) provides a live Rails console when your development server hits a runtime exception, but the feature is whitelisted (for good reason) to localhost access only.
-Since your host IP doesn’t match the interface the Rails server is bound to (on Docker), you don’t get the live shell without some additional configuration.
+helper for debugging view or feature spec issues. - Issues with development server IP not matching host IP.
+For example, the new web-console in Rails 4.2 (or better_errors in older Rails versions) provides a live Rails console when your development server hits a runtime exception, but the feature is whitelisted (for good reason) to

 Giving up on multi-host container linking / Dockerizing every service